If you experience a foreclosure, you may need to file Form 1099-A

 - For instance, if you borrowed $100,000 and defaulted on your mortgage after repaying only $80,000, there would be a remaining balance of $20,000.

-- If your lender determined you were unable to repay that remainder, they would cancel that debt amount.
+- If your lender determined you were unable to repay that remainder, they would likely cancel that debt amount.

-The amount reported on the 1099-C is usually income that will be taxed.
-However, if you were insolvent when the debt was canceled, then some or all of the debt may not be taxable.
+If you were insolvent when the debt was canceled, then some or all of the debt may not be taxable.
 Insolvency happens when your total debts are more than the fair market value of your total assets.

 You may also receive a Form 1099-C if you settled a debt with a different lender, such as a credit card company.
 If the lender forgave any amount of the loan, that amount might be taxable income.
+If the debt that was forgiven was on your principle residence then you might be eligible for to exclude the amount from your income.

 What does Form 1099-A mean for my taxes?